Lancelot1998/Space-structured_Blockchain/README.md

 # Space-structured_Blockchain

-This is a prototype of blockchain (BC) in python3.6
+This is a prototype of blockchain (BC) in python 3.6

 The system consists of three parts, which are webchain, conchain, and chainbase.